mikeshardmind/SinbadCogs/README.md

 If you'd like to see additional features or find a bug, leave an issue or make a pull request

-## Commissions

-Most of the time, you'd be better off posting for a cog commission on the [dedicated site](https://cogboard.red/) for them.
-If you'd like to contact me specifically about comission work, you can contact me on discord.
-I may not respond immediately, but I will get back to you when I have the ability to do so.

 ## So you want to support this?

 The best way you can help support this is to give me feedback on bugs